usymmij/dotfiles/README.md

     - theme can go anywhere, but I like to match icons
 3. run kvantum, then install and apply the theme (it wont show until you set qt6ct as well)
 4. use qt6ct to apply the `kvantum` theme, then the set the right icon theme as well

+- this sets the theme for qt6 apps
+- to set the same theme for gtk apps, use nwg-look

+1. set widget theme to Sweet-Gtk
+2. set candy-icons in `Icon Theme`

 ## adding syncthing with a cronjob
 - remember to enable the cron daemon if not already